Streampunk/macadam/README.md

 ### Keying

 Keying is implemented as an extension of the playback functionality and can be used with both the scheduled and synchronous mode.
-Keying allows the combination of a provided graphics overlay with a video source, either within the the Blackmagic card (_internal keying_) or by outputting a _key and fill_ signal on two separate SDI outputs (_external keying_).
+Keying allows the combination of a provided graphics overlay with a video source, either within the Blackmagic card (_internal keying_) or by outputting a _key and fill_ signal on two separate SDI outputs (_external keying_).

 Not all Blackmagic devices support keying.
 Use the `macadam.getDeviceInfo()` call to check the `supportsExternalKeying` and `supportsInternalKeying`.
 Also, for HD keying support, check `supportsHDKeying`.

-Keys must be provided as 8-bit BGRA or ARGB uncompressed images, with the 8-bit alpha channel providing a variable key determining whether the graphic's fill pixel is transparent (`0`) or opaque (`255`).
+Keys must be provided as 8-bit BGRA or ARGB uncompressed images, with the 8-bit alpha channel providing a variable key defining whether the graphic's fill pixel is transparent (`0`) or opaque (`255`).
 Any conversions required to or from YCbCr are done by the Blackmagic hardware.
 For internal keying, the pixel format must match that of the expected input.
 In this mode, the configured pixel format is that of the graphic key and fill (either `bmdFormat8BitARGB` or `bmdFormat8BitBGRA`) but the output format is based on the input format.

 To set up keying, set playback property `enableKeying` to `true`.
 Use the `isExternal` property to switch on _external keying_ by setting the value to `true` or leave as the default value of `false` for internal keying.
 You can also set an overall key level, with a range between `0` (fully translucent) and `255` (opaque) and a default value of `255`.
 The alpha level in the image key is reduced according to overall level set for the keyer.